DazHaze/RPSLS-Code-Institute-Project-2/README.md

 > This section demonstrates features that are currently in the deployed version of the website.

 * Clear UI
     * Minimal text is key for a small mini-game like this one.
-The user has to intuitivly know what to do in order to play the game.
+The user has to intuitively know what to do in order to play the game.
 This is why the UI is bold and clear for a great user experience.
 Below is an example of clear UI where the user choices are displayed as images.
 On desktop, while the mouse is hovered over the image is scaled up and a color is eased in.
 This indicates that this element can be clicked.
     ---
     ![User Choices](/assets/images/readme/user-choices.png)
     ---